Skyraider150/zmk-config-totem/readme.md

 - Mouse pointer and scroll control
 - Left and Right Click on thumb keys
 - OSM (including Shift) on the right side bottom row
-- Macros on the right top row
+- Macros on the right top row (Teams commands)

 ## Ipad compatiblity